- The Washington Times - Tuesday, December 30, 2025

 Evaluating the threat

-Analysts say there are historical examples of military protection in one form or another for private assets, whether it be the Navy guarding commercial vessels at sea or government agencies helping to protect key pieces of privately owned infrastructure from cyberattacks.
+Analysts cite historical examples of military protection in one form or another for private assets, whether it be the Navy guarding commercial vessels at sea or government agencies helping protect key pieces of privately owned infrastructure from cyberattacks.

-Private companies also routinely take out insurance policies specifically tailored to assets that are either in a war zone or could become targets in a conflict.
+Private companies also routinely take out insurance policies tailored to assets located in war zones or that could become targets in a conflict.

 Space-centric versions of such insurance policies are still an emerging market.
 In its commercial integration document, the Space Force acknowledged as much.